 The Uniform Electronic Wills Act allows people to execute an electronic will, so people can record wills in electronic form instead of traditional printing.
-The new laws allow probate courts to give e-wills legal effects in Chicago, Illinois.
+The new laws allow probate courts to give e-wills legal effects in Schaumburg, Illinois.

 Illinois adopted the laws but made changes like other states have.
 The Illinois Electronic Wills Act provides a solid electronic option and remote witnessing.

 Electronic wills allow people to execute them in the testator’s presence and at the testator’s direction.
 Two or more credible witnesses can attest electronic wills in the testator’s presence.
 The probate process can be completely electronic now, and an electronic will is treated as a digital asset.
 Anyone in possession of the electric will is a custodian for safeguarding purposes.

 Remote witnessing allows for audio-visual communication between the witnesses and the person signing the documents.
 Illinois allows remote witnessing for any documents, not just wills.
 The verification of an electronic will is immediate when the petitioner files with the probate court.
 As courts become more comfortable with electronic wills, the probate process may go faster.